doylek1/ResGuides-NLTK/context.md

 (Figure 1.
 Parse tree, Bird et al. 2009)

+Variables, in computer programming, are a storage location paired with an associated symbolic name (an identifier), which contains some known or unknown quantity of information referred to as a value.
+In this case 't' is a variable that saves the parsed sentences as a treebank.

 The data we will be working with later has already had some processing done on it so that we will be able to use NLTK to find features of the language.
 However, in general, Python regards a text file as a single long string of characters.
 Tokenization breaks text into sentences and words that the computer can understand as discrete units.
 Here is an example of one of NLTK's tokenizers at work:

 ```python